julioschmidt/todo-list-front/README.md

 ![preview](./.github/preview.png)

-> Todo App front-end made with Vue 3 with the purpose of learning new technologies.
+> Todo App front-end made in partnership with STW using Vue 3 with the purpose of learning new technologies.

 ## ⚙️ Technologies